 The float oxygen record defines clear seasonal cycles throughout Southern Ocean surface waters (not shown).
 Here we update the float oxygen record published in Bushinsky et al. (2017) for the Polar Frontal Zone (PFZ; Fig. SB3.2).
-Monthly mean oxygen values are displayed when mean float determined sea surface temperatures agree with the NOAA Optimal Interpolation record in order to remove variance due to under-sampling.
+Monthly mean oxygen values are displayed when mean float-determined SSTs agree with the NOAA Optimal Interpolation record in order to remove variance due to under-sampling.
 From this record, we can now determine a mean value and variance in the lightest layer of water that does not seasonally outcrop in the PFZ (Fig. SB3.2), as well as in deeper waters (not shown).
-This allows us to establish baselines for oxygen values at different depth levels away from the surface, which is essential for quantifying interior ocean oxygen declines over time (Bronselaer et al., 2020).
+This allows us to establish baselines for oxygen values at different depth levels away from the surface, which is essential for quantifying interior ocean oxygen declines over time (Bronselaer et al. 2020).

 Conclusions